Dental Implants – Spring, TX

 A traditional bridge requires removal of tooth structure to be placed and anchored properly, but implant-supported bridges only require implants to hold a restoration.
 If you have consecutive missing teeth in your jaw and don’t want to remove existing tooth structure, dental implants offer a viable alternative.

 Missing All Teeth

-Implant-retained dentures, whether they are full or partial, fixed or removable, provide a more stable and longer-lasting solution to extensive tooth loss.
-If you’re tired of having to reline, repair or replace your denture every several years, implant-retained solutions can make your daily life a whole lot easier.
+Implant dentures, whether they are full or partial, fixed or removable, provide a more stable and longer-lasting solution to extensive tooth loss.
+If you’re tired of having to reline, repair or replace your denture every several years, implant-supported solutions can make your daily life a whole lot easier.

 Understanding the Cost of Dental Implants

 Dental implants are customized to your exact needs, which is why determining an exact cost before having your implant consultation is not typically feasible.
 During your meeting with Dr. Kuykendall, he’ll confirm all of your needs upfront, including the number of implants and type of restoration needed to restore your smile.
 In some cases, preparatory treatments like bone grafts or periodontal therapy are also needed to make implants viable.